trim21/webpack-userscript-template/readme.md

 ### Webpack way

-just install a package and import it in your js file. webpack will pack them with in your final production js file.
+just install a package and import it in your js file. webpack will pack them with in your final production js file, which make diff unreadable for user.

 ## build